Metals · 2024

 +Is there Manganese in Long Beach, CA tap water?

-Yes — Long Beach, CA's 2024 Consumer Confidence Report lists Manganese at 1.9 ug/L. Long Beach, CA's 2024 Manganese measurement is below the federal limit of 50 ug/L (MCL).
+Yes — Long Beach, CA's 2024 Consumer Confidence Report lists Manganese at 1.9 ug/L. Long Beach, CA's 2024 report shows Manganese detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Manganese in drinking water?